 Q: Should I stretch extensively before my pull-ups?

-A: You can hang from the bar for a few short sets just to wake up the affected musculature and stretch your lats and shoulders.
-With that said, you should avoid prolong stretching before strength exercises because it makes you sleepy and weak.
+A: You can hang from the bar for a few short sets just to wake up the musculature.
+However, avoid prolong stretching before strength exercises because it makes you sleepy and weak.

 Q: Should I always straighten my arms completely at the bottom of each rep?